 The following list contains scholarship notices that are sent to Cheverus.
 See your School Counselor for more information, or visit the website associated with the scholarship.
-International students, please visit this site, this site, this site, and consult this chart.
+International students, please visit this site, this site, and consult this chart.
 All seniors should check the Guidance website at their local public school to see if any scholarships apply to them.
 Want some video on what student loans and scholarships are all about, or some advice?

 DO NOT PAY to file the FAFSA.
 Do not pay for someone to locate scholarships for you.
 There is free help available at your college's financial aid office, on the web, in Cheverus' Guidance and College Advising Offices, and at FAME (Finance Authority of Maine).

 Deadlines Vary for the following scholarships:

 - Maine Community Foundation: https://www.mainecf.org/find-a-scholarship/available-scholarships/.
 Check the scholarships labeled "Available statewide" and those for your county.
 The Chet Jordan, and Higgins Scholarships are available to Cheverus students and are due April 15.

 - Scholarship resources gathered by a trusted source, including funding for Maine high school graduates.

 - Scholarship Search through Sallie Mae, Chegg are reputable sites.

 - Long list of quirky scholarships Paying for College and here.